 4. Disabling RTSP Transformations and Considering Deep Packet Inspection

-- Under the Connections heading, check the box labeled "Maximum SPI Connections" (DPI services disabled)*
+For troubleshooting purposes only*: Under the Connections heading, you can check the box labeled "Maximum SPI Connections" (DPI services disabled)*

 Create an Outbound Policy specifically for Weave Traffic

 Create an address object for the Weave Communication Servers

 Log in to the web interface of your SonicWall device and expand the "Firewall" area

 Click "Add".
 A new window will pop up.

 Name this object.
 This can be anything you choose.